kevinburke/gerrit-heroku/README.md

 - copy over JARs to the build pack and copy them to the right places

-- set GERRIT_WEB_URL becaues heroku doesn't know what the app name is at compile time and it's not in the environment i don't think
+- set GERRIT_WEB_URL becaues heroku doesn't know what the app name is at compile time and it's not in the environment i don't think. can maybe pull it uot of RELEASE_DATA if you wanna be fancy